abienvenu/Kyela/README.md

 $ docker cp kyela-dev:/var/www/kyela/vendor Kyela-master/vendor
 ```

 Contributing
 ------------

-Did you make useful features for Kyélà ?
-Please share with us!
+Please share with us any cool feature or improvement you made!
 All you need is Github account.
 Then:

 * Fork the Kyélà project https://github.com/abienvenu/kyela (see https://help.github.com/articles/fork-a-repo/)
 * Clone your fork of the Kyélà project: ```git clone https://github.com/YOUR-USERNAME/Kyela```